zero-plusplus/CustomHotkey.ahk/README.md

 It can be defined by specifying an object with the following fields. `mousepos` field is required.

-* `mousepos` : A [rectangle](#rectangle) or a string containing a combination of the following prefixes and suffixes, such as `"window-top-left-corner"`
+* `mousepos` : A [rectangle](#rectangle) or a string containing a combination of the following prefix and suffix, such as `"window-top-left-corner"`
-  1. Specify the following prefixes.
+  1. Specify the following prefix.
 If omitted, it is the same as specifying `"monitor"`
       * `"monitor"`, `"screen"` : Target the active monitor.
 You can additionally specify the following strings to change the target monitor
         * `-<number>` : Target the monitor with the specified number. e.g. `"screen-1"`
         * `-primary` : Target the primary monitor. e.g. `"screen-primary"`
       * `"window"` : Target the active window
-  2. Specify the following suffixes
+  2. Specify the following suffix
       * `"-top-left-corner"`, `"-top-left"` : The [rectangle](#rectangle) representing the top left corner of the target is set
       * `"-top-right-corner"`, `"-top-right"` : The [rectangle](#rectangle) representing the top right corner of the target is set
       * `"-bottom-left-corner"`, `"-bottom-left"` : The [rectangle](#rectangle) representing the bottom left corner of the target is set